-Through the State of Texas, the Governor's Office a grant in the amount of \$140,000 Williamson County was able to implement our misdemeanor DWI/Drug Court program.
+The DWI/Drug Court program began in 2006 and was awarded through the State of Texas the Governor's Office a grant in the amount of \$140,000 for the implementation of our misdemeanor DWI/Drug Court program.
+This grant funding was not renewed by the Governor's Office in September 2017.
 In 2020, Williamson County was awarded a 3-year Federal Bureau of Justice Administration grant in the amount of \$228,282.
 For the past several years, the DDCP has decreased jail costs, law enforcement contacts, and recidivism, as established by program evaluations.
 The \$500.00 programfee paid by participants will continue to offset a significant portion of the program's cost.
+This grant funding was not renewed by the Governor's Office in September 2017.